gvwilson/sensibleadventures/nardica/nardica.md

 This time Iffy heard the sigh.
 "And as I used to say to him, it's easier to feel that way when no one has ever thrown rocks at you.
-But coming back to Fifth, the whole point of your grandfather's work was to create *modifications* that couldn't be detected by simple genetic tests.
-Cloning is never perfect---any glitch could have thrown the collaborating genes out of balance."
-*Speaker shakes head.* "Or maybe we're just too early.
+But coming back to Fifth, part of your grandfather's work was to create *modifications* that couldn't be detected by simple genetic tests.
+Cloning is never perfect---any glitch could have thrown the collaborating genes out of balance."  *Speaker shakes head.* "Or maybe we're just too early.
 Maybe in another couple of years---"

 "We don't have another couple of years," Doctor Johel cut in.
 "I'm *old*, Johnson, and you've already lasted decades longer than you were supposed to."